star-cats/blinky-dome/Patterns/README.md

 window is ignored outright, not queued, so nothing fires the instant it expires.
 The panel counts the remaining seconds so a quiet meter is never ambiguous.

-All three output 0 and say "no ctrl" when there is no controller.
+All trackers approach or output 0 when there is no controller.

 ### How it's put together